-HMD Global teases a “charged up” Nokia phone for May 29
+HMD Global shares teaser for a ‘charged up’ Nokia phone launch today

 HMD Global is all set for an event on May 29 in Moscow, where it plans to make an important announcement related to Nokia.
-Using the official Twitter account of Nokia Mobile, HMD Global has sent out a message with the hashtag#ChargedUp.
+Using the official Twitter account of Nokia Mobile, HMD Global has sent out a message with the hashtag ChargedUp.
 The event takes place in Moscow at 7:40PM (10:10PM IST) and the company said users will be able to watch the presentation live.

 At the moment, the teaser doesn’t confirm any particular model that the company plans to showcase on May 29.
 Though it is possible that the company could announce the global availability of the Nokia X6, which is currently limited to China.
-The smartphone is the first device from HMD Global to sport a notch display, similar to the iPhone X. It’s also the first Nokia-branded smartphone with a 19:9 aspect ratio.
+The smartphone is the first device from HMD Global to sport a notch display, similar to the iPhone X.

+Read more: Nokia 5.1, Nokia 3.1 and Nokia 2.1 smartphones launched: Specifications, prices

+It is also the first Nokia-branded smartphone with a 19:9 aspect ratio.
 The mid-end handset is powered by a Snapdragon 660 processor, up to 6GB RAM, up to 64GB internal storage, a dual-camera system comprising of 16MP+5MP sensors, and a 3400mAh battery.
 Nokia 6 is already available for sale in China and can be picked at a starting price of Yuan 1299 (or approx Rs 12,725) for the base model.

 Also read: Nokia 7 Plus review: The no-nonsense Android smartphone